-Business & strategic risk is assessed as part of the strategic planning process starting from a structured risk scan identifying the top financial and non-financial risks.
-The exposure to the business & strategic risks identified, is monitored on an ongoing basis.
-Next to the risk scan, business & strategic risks are monitored on an ongoing basis by reporting risk signals to top management.
-Additionally, business & strategic risks are discussed during the aligned planning process and are quantified as part of different stress test scenarios and long term earnings assessments.
+Business and strategic risk are assessed as part of the strategic planning process starting from a structured risk scan that identifies the top financial and non-financial risks.
+Exposure to the identified business and strategic risks is monitored on an ongoing basis.
+Beside to the risk scan, business and strategic risks are continually monitored by means of risk signals being reported to top management.
+In addition, these risks are discussed during the aligned planning process and are quantified under different stress test scenarios and long-term earnings assessments.